Wars of the Delian League: Internal rebellions

-Conflicts in Greece
+First Peloponnesian War

 During the period 479-461, the mainland Greek states were at least outwardly at peace with each other, even if divided into pro-Spartan and pro-Athenian factions.
 The Hellenic alliance still existed in name, and since Athens and Sparta were still allied, Greece achieved a modicum of stability.
 However, over this period, Sparta became increasingly suspicious and fearful of the growing power of Athens.
 It was this fear, according to Thucydides, which made the second, larger (and more famous) Peloponnesian War inevitable.